 Dissolving an existing civil union or domestic partnership involves the same processes and procedures as ending a civil marriage: One or both parties must file a complaint for dissolution along with a case information statement, participate in case management conferences, engage in formal discovery, proceed with mediation and negotiation, ultimately seek a settlement, etc. Dissolving a civil union involves the same issues regarding finances, alimony, taxes, child custody, etc., that arise in executing a divorce.
 Domestic partnerships involve fewer legal rights and so there may be fewer issues, but domestic partners must still follow the same procedures.

-Our family law attorneys can help you seek dissolution of your New Jersey domestic partnership or civil union and will protect your rights and interests throughout the process.
+Our New Jersey LGBTQ+ divorce attorneys can help you seek dissolution of your New Jersey domestic partnership or civil union and will protect your rights and interests throughout the process.
 Ending any legal union can be a difficult and complicated process, and attorneys are here to help.

 “In times where all hope was lost and fear was all-encompassing, you have unconditionally paved the way with an angelic light, open heart and indomitable courage!!
 You are eternally in my heart and revered by me in so many ways!!”- L.Z.

 “It is very comforting to know that my interests are in the hands of competent and intelligent women.”- L.G.